-All Settings This allows you to save the current settings of all 6 of the above data types at once, as a single file.
+All Settings This allows you to save the current settings of all 6 of the above data types at

 To save your data:

 - 1) In the Disk menu, select SAVE (L3).
 The Disk Save menu will be displayed. - 2) Use the L and R buttons to select the type of data to save.
 Then the particular sub-menu for that data type will be displayed.